Speakers are far more simple – and yet complicated – than you might realize.

 What do tweeters do?

 Enjoy good music?
 Tweeters make good music possible in speaker systems you see everywhere.
 Home stereo speakers like these Dayton Audio B652 bookshelf speakers use an inexpensive but effective tweeter to fill in the sound range a woofer can’t produce.
-Together they work to provide the full range of sound production.
+Together they work to give a full range of sound production.

-Tweeters are used to produce upper-range sound (treble) and compliment other speakers that are not suited for this.
+Tweeters are used to produce upper-range sound (treble) and complement other speakers that aren’t suited for this.

 “Treble” is a word used to describe the parts of music in the upper range such as cymbals, synthetic keyboard sounds, drum effects, and the “tssst tsst” (high-pitched) sound from various musical instruments.